jupyter-xeus/cpp-terminal/README.md

 The library uses private header for platform dependent code:
 - `cpp-terminal/private/conversion.hpp`: Various conversions
-- `cpp-terminal/private/platform.hpp`: platform dependant code
+- `cpp-terminal/private/platform.hpp`: platform dependent code

 CPP-Terminal tries to be a small and simple replacement for ncurses.
 This approach keeps the code small and maintainable, but also easy to extend it's functionality.
 We limit ourselves to a subset of features that work on all supported platforms without needing to worry about style differences or other changes.
 Any application written with `CPP-Terminal` will work everywhere out of the box natively, without emulation or extra work.
 The small codebase makes CPP-Terminal easy to debug and extend, as well as understanding what happens behind the scenes in the library's core.